thehalvo/homeostasis/docs/csharp_integration.md

 ## Overview

-The C# integration in Homeostasis provides comprehensive error handling for C# and .NET applications.
+The C# integration in Homeostasis provides error handling for C# and .NET applications.
 It supports:

 - ASP.NET Core web applications and APIs
 - Entity Framework Core database access